Teradata/jaqy/README.md

 * Interactive and scripting support.
 * Support data transfer to and from database in various formats (CSV, JSON, AVRO, etc).

-Teradata Jaqy is mainly tested against SQLite, Derby, MySQL and PostgreSQL, since they can be easily made available as part of CI process.
+Jaqy is mainly tested against SQLite, Derby, MySQL and PostgreSQL, since they can be easily made available as part of CI process.
 Brief testing on Teradata, HIVE, Presto, Teradata Aster, etc were done, and it worked pretty well.